mathewthe2/Game2Text/README.md

 ## Text Extraction Modes
 - Classic OCR with Tesseract, Tesseract Legacy, or OCR Space.
-- OCR-assisted game script matching
+- OCR-assisted game script matching.
+You can find game scripts in [this repository](https://github.com/mathewthe2/Game2Text-GameScripts).
-- Text hooking (for Visual Novels)
+- Text hooking for Visual Novels
 - Clipboard to Game2Text

 ## Features